mikekreuzer/Ripley/README.md

 - account for ties (currently done manually)

 ## History
+- May 21, 2017
+  - changed the heading '% share' to '%' to better display on the iPhone 6/7
 - May 1, 2017
   - Elixir 1.4.2
   - added the Hack & Xojo languages